-SCOR Europe's insurance and reinsurance businesses are cyclical.
-The primary consequences of the market softening are a reduction in the volume of P&C reinsurance premiums in the market, an increase in competition within the reinsurance market, and also a preference for those operators who are most attentive to the specific needs of the clients and the most capable of meeting them.
+SCOR Europe (re)insurance businesses are cyclical.
+The primary consequences of a market softening are a reduction in the volume of P&C (re)insurance premiums in the market, an increase in competition within the (re)insurance market, and also a preference for those operators who are most attentive to the specific needs of the clients and the most capable of meeting them.
+This could potentially lead to a loss of competitive advantage for SCOR Europe.
 Beyond the general trends, the premium rate cycle affects certain geographic markets and/or certain lines of business in different ways and to different extents, independently of each other.